Jandiala Sher Khan: Arrival of Ahmed Shah Abdali

 Abdul Karim, the author of Waquiyat Durrani writes: "Ahmad Shah Abdali was sleeping.
 Suddenly he was shaken out of slumber on seeing a dreadful dream.
 Without informing anybody else, he took along a special force of three hundred soldiers who were on guard duty and set out towards India.
 While departing, he sent a message to Shah Wali Khan telling him that he was going to India for a crusade (Jehad) and urging the latter to join him soon with whatever forces be available."4 The minister using his own good sense issued some fifty or sixty commandments urging the military leaders to join the king along with troops because he had left for a Jehad.
 Shah Wali Khan along with his troops joined the king and said to him, "In such a haste and without equipment, your incursion into the enemy territory is not unattended by risks.
 Kindly unravel the mystery."
 In response the king said, "In a dream I met the divine prophet Hazrat Mohammad Sahib – May he be blessed – who said to me, "I have blessed you with kingship.
 Get up and leave for the Punjab, where at Jandiala, the Sikhs are harassing the Musalmans.
 When I received this command, I did not want to make any delay in carrying it out."

 During the Mughal Era

 Jandiala Sher Khan was another important town.
-In the Mughal period Sher Khan Khokhar lived here and the Mughal emperor Akbar gave this area to Sher Khan Khokhar as a Jagir, due to a lot of trees of Jand in the town, it was known as 'Jandiala Sher Khan'.
+In the Mughal period Sher Khan lived here and the Mughal emperor Akbar gave this area to Sher Khan as a Jagir, due to a lot of trees of Jand in the town, it was known as 'Jandiala Sher Khan'.
 In 1893, this town was excluded from Hafizabad and included in Khanqa Dogran.
 In 1875, a primary school was built here both for boys and girls.